-Click on a field in the form.
-The selected field is designated by the chasing blue dotted lines.
+Click on a field in the form or anywhere outside of a field.
+The selected field is designated by the Blue blue dotted lines.
 Once a field has been selected, the field properties for that field type appear in the Properties section on the left hand side of the Form Builder.
 The Conditional Actions Builder link is contained in the Validations section of the form properties as shown in the figure below.

 To insert conditions/criteria in the Expression Area shown in yellow above, click on the arrow at the bottom.
 Once at least one condition exists, the other arrows can be used to insert additional expressions where they are needed.
 To create blocked expressions, select the "Block" button prior to inserting a new condition.
 Expressions can also be deleted using the red "X" icon.